-This course provides the latest information, techniques, skills, and equipment for blood and specimen collection based on the standards of the Clinical and Laboratory Standards Institute, Needlestick Prevention Act, Joint Commission 2008 National Patient Safety Goals, OSHA and CDC.
+This course provides the latest information, techniques, skills, and equipment for blood and specimen collection based on the standa equipment for blood and specimen collection based on the standards of the Clinical and Laboratory Standards Institute, Needlestick Prevention Act, Joint Commission 2008 National Patient Safety Goals, OSHA and CDC.
 An advanced skills lab is included in the course to provide a "hands-on" practice experience and a 30 hour practicum in a supervised work environment collecting blood and specimens on actual patients for laboratory tests.
 Attendance is mandatory.
 Prepares students for employment as a phlebotomist in health care settings.
 Requires a "C" or better to pass.
 Upon successful completion of the course, student has the opportunity to test for National Healthcareer Certification.
 Consent of Instructor required.